Two U.S. Senate Republicans critical of party's tax plan

 They are hoping the tax cut will fix that problem and have made progress in recent days while Trump toured Asian capitals.
 He returned late on Tuesday and was scheduled to meet with lawmakers on Thursday.

-The House of Representatives prepared to begin debating its tax bill on Wednesday afternoon, with a vote expected on Thursday.
-It was approved last week by the House tax committee.
+The House began debating its tax bill on Wednesday, with a full vote expected on Thursday.

 The Senate and House tax plans must eventually be reconciled and merged into a final plan that can pass both chambers before it goes to Trump to sign into law.